Download example code¶

 $ git clone https://github.com/YourUsername/your-repo.git

-After setting up the interface(s), algorithm editors can find the templates via Templates ⟶ Download Algorithm Image Template:
+After setting up the interface(s), algorithm creators can find the template via Templates ⟶ Download Algorithm Image Template: